Cileos/shiftplan-copywriting/LANDING.md

 ## START RIGHT AWAY

 No trainings or tutorials needed - introduce Clockwork painlessly / Clockwork is painless to introduce and use.
+(FT - how about "intutive"? e.g."Clockwork is painless and intuitive to use")

 ## CHECK YOUR STRENGTH